astuto/astuto/README.md

 volumes:
   dbdata:
 ```
 3. Edit the environment variables to fit your needs.
-You can find more information about env variables in the [documentation](https://docs.astuto.io/deploy-docker#2-edit-the-environment-variables-in-the-docker-compose-file).
+You can find more information about env variables in the [documentation](https://docs.astuto.io/deploy-docker/#2-edit-environment-variables).
-4. Run `docker compose pull`
-5. Run `docker compose up`
+4. Run `docker compose pull && docker compose up`
-6. You should now have a running instance of Astuto on port 3000.
+5. You should now have a running instance of Astuto on port 3000.
 A default user account has been created with credentials email: `admin@example.com`, password: `password`.

-**Note**: if you are on Linux and you encounter permission denied errors when running Docker commands, try to run them as administrator.

 ## Documentation